 5-HTP (5-hydroxytryptophan) is an amino acid that’s commonly sold for depression, anxiety, and insomnia.

 Some dopamine-enhancing supplements contain 5-HTP as an active ingredient.

 While 5-HTP boosts serotonin, it actually depletes dopamine.
 (83)

-So skip any blend of supplements that contain 5-HTP if dopamine enhancement is your objective.
+So skip taking 5-HTP either alone or as part of a proprietary blend if dopamine enhancement is your objective.

 And keep in mind that 5-HTP should never be taken for more than a few months regardless of your reason for taking it.